-Safety Stand Down is a joint initiative of the International Association of Fire Chiefs (IAFC) and the National Volunteer Fire Council (NVFC).
-The event is coordinated by the IAFC Safety, Health and Survival Section, the NVFC, the National Fire Protection Association, and the Fire Department Safety Officers Association, and the International Association of Fire Fighters and is supported by national and international fire and emergency service organizations as well as health and safety-related organizations and agencies.
+Safety Stand Down is a joint initiative of the International Association of Fire Chiefs Safety, Health and Survival Section, the National Volunteer Fire Council, the National Fire Protection Association, the Fire Department Safety Officers Association, and the International Association of Fire Fighters and is supported by national and international fire and emergency service organizations as well as health and safety-related organizations and agencies.

 The goal the partner organizations is to reduce the number of preventable injuries and deaths in the fire and emergency services.
 Safety Stand Down focuses on the critical importance of responders taking care of themselves both on and off the emergency incident scene.
 The week is designed to increase awareness and action so that safety and health become a priority in all fire and emergency service departments.